Meta Explains The Best Astrophotography Tips For Beginner Photographers

 Image Stabilization – Turn Off

-Filter: HOYA Red Enhancer Filter – Reduces Light Pollution
+Filter: 72mm HOYA Red Enhancer Filter – Reduces Light Pollution

-ISO: Around 2500 Works Well (Take a few Test Shots and Check for Excessive Noise)
+ISO: ISO 1600 to ISO 3200 works the best.
+(Take a few Test Shots and Check for Excessive Noise)

 Shutter Speed: BULB Mode – Use an Intervalometer